RedPitaya/Documentation/appsFeatures/examples/generation/genRF-exm4.rst

     % flush(RP, 'input')
     % flush(RP, 'output')

-    %% Open connection with your Red Pitaya and close previous one x = instrfind;
+    %% Open connection with your Red Pitaya and the close previous one x = instrfind;
     clear RP;